Kucoin-academy/market-analysis-spot/README.md

 # market-analysis-spot

-Analysis of Kucoin mainstream currencies with other exchange markets
+Analysis of Kucoin mainstream currencies with other exchange markets (UTC +08:00)

 <iframe width="100%" height="440" src="./data.html" frameborder="no" border="0" scrolling="no"></iframe>